Breaking into the HR field with a bang is possible with proper planning and preparation on your part.

-The Japan internship will show you how to improve employee wellness, work-life balance and safety via planned policies and programs.
+The Japan internship will show you how to improve employee wellness, work-life balance, and safety via planned policies and programs.

 Some of the things that the internship will teach you with this regard are: to implement programs that prevent occupation-related illnesses and workplace accidents, to facilitate programs for medical examinations and counseling, and to enforce quality safety and health policies that comply with the governmental regulations.

-This is a position from where you can make real difference in the life of the employees.
+This is a position from where you can make a real difference in the life of the employees.

 Negotiating contracts, identifying and resolving employee grievances, maintaining positive and healthy employer-employee working relations, are few of the matters that come under the scope of employee relations management.

 Internship in Japan will give you a broad-ranging understanding of this critical HR aspect.

 If you feel that you have an enterprising flair, then you could launch your own start-up of an HR consultancy, employee placement firm, talent headhunting firm, etc.